rinajhinjhina/rohanfaiyaz/content/post/nest-graphql.md

 ```

-Next we will set up our Pokemon service class. _Services_ are a type of _provider_, are a fundamental part in NestJS because they handle the task of __injecting dependencies__.
+Next we will set up our Pokemon service class. _Services_ are a type of _provider_, and they are a fundamental part in NestJS because they handle the task of __injecting dependencies__.
 We can create service directly using Nest CLI.

 ```bash
 $ nest generate service pokemon
 ```

 All providers are preceded by the `@Injectable` decorator.
 Services are usually where we inject our data repository from our ORM, and set up interactions with our data.
-In our case we will create two methods, `addPokemon` and `getPokemon`.
+In our case we will create two methods, `createPokemon` and `getPokemon`.

 ```ts
 // src/pokemon/pokemon.service.ts